sveltejs/learn.svelte.dev/content/tutorial/02-advanced-svelte/05-bindings/03-media-elements/README.md

 ...and five _two-way_ bindings:

-- `currentTime` — the current point in the medium, in seconds
+- `currentTime` — the current point in the media, in seconds
-- `playbackRate` — how fast to play the medium, where `1` is 'normal'
+- `playbackRate` — how fast to play the media, where `1` is 'normal'
 - `paused` — this one should be self-explanatory
 - `volume` — a value between 0 and 1
 - `muted` — a boolean value where true is muted